zrmacc/MCC/README.md

 ### Data

 The function `GenData` simulates example data in the format expected by this package.
-The censoring, death, and recurrent event gap times are drawn from independent exponential distributions.
+The recurrent event times are generated from a Poisson process that continues until censoring or death, whichever occurs first.
+Optionally, a `frailty_variance` may be specified such that the patient-specific event and death rates are correlated.
 The example data includes 100 patients in each of the treatment and control arms.
-Observation of a given patient continues until censoring, death, or time `tau = 4`, whichever occurs first.
+The maximum duration of follow-up is `tau = 4`.
 The rate of recurrent events for patients in the treatment arm is 80% the rate for patients in the control arm.

 ```r